Bayesian NeRF: Quantifying Uncertainty with Volume Density for Neural Implicit Fields: Related work

 Estimating uncertainty is a well-known and important issue in deep learning.
 Similarly, in NeRF, considering uncertainty is crucial for reducing errors stemming from sensor noise, sensor field of view (FOV), occlusions, and other factors, enabling the representation of space with reliability and robustness.
 Due to this importance, research efforts are underway to integrate uncertainty estimation into existing NeRF-based techniques.
-For instance, \cite{martin2021nerf} accurately render scenes from photos taken in various environments, \cite{pan2022activenerf} select data for subsequent learning, and \cite{lee2023just} consider uncertainty in color to measure the reliability of generated images.
+For instance, \cite{martin2021nerf} accurately render scenes from images taken in various environments, \cite{pan2022activenerf} select data for subsequent learning, and \cite{lee2023just} consider uncertainty in color to measure the reliability of generated images.
 While these approaches explicitly estimate uncertainty and do not require more extensive training than baseline models, they have the drawback of not considering uncertainty for volume density.
 Other recent works \cite{goli2023bayes} represent rendering cleanup by measuring uncertainty in trained models. \cite{sunderhauf2023density} proposes a method that utilizes an ensemble of multiple NeRF models to quantify uncertainty, which can be applied to next view selection.
 However, these approaches can only capture epistemic uncertainty and cannot capture inherent aleatoric uncertainty in the data.
 Addressing volume density uncertainty, \cite{shen2021stochastic, shen2022conditional} presents a method that employs an additional network to measure depth uncertainty.
 This method is difficult to apply in real-time situations due to additional network usage.
 To address this challenge, we introduce a series of methods based on Bayesian approaches that explicitly estimate volume density uncertainty, tackling the complex issue of depth uncertainty and effectively predicting unobserved views.
 Our methodologies formulate uncertainty for volume density and offer ways to quantify uncertainty without the need for additional estimation networks.

-\section{Methodology}

-\subsection{Background}
+\section{\textbf{Methodology}}

+\subsection{\textbf{Background}}